Sudan faces test of popular discontent over fuel prices

 The government says the opposition, which is run by ex-rulers in their 70s, are unable to stage large protests.

-The International Monetary Fund (IMF) urged Sudan two weeks ago to launch an emergency program to overcome the “daunting challenges” facing its economy.
+The International Monetary Fund (IMF) urged Sudan two weeks ago to launch an emergency programme to overcome the “daunting challenges” facing its economy.

 “I think the statement was quite diplomatic given the huge problems Sudan is facing,” a Western diplomat in Khartoum said.
 “The fact that they tackle the fuel subsidies despite the risks shows how bad the situation is.”